U-134

 8 Jul 1943

-The boat was hit by 6 to 8 depth charges from a Bermuda based US Navy (Sqdn VP 201, pilot John T. Hitchcock) aircraft.
+The boat was hit by between six and eight depth charges from a US Navy aircraft (Sqdn VP 201, pilot John T. Hitchcock) from Bermuda.
 The boat survived the attack.
 (Sources: Blair, vol 2, page 364)

 18 Jul 1943

-This was the only airship (i.e. like Zeppelin) shot down during WWII.
-For more information you could check out this page.
+This was the only airship shot down during WWII.
+For more information see this page.

 19 Jul 1943

-During an all-out hunt for the U-134 an American Ventura aircraft (pilot John C. Lawrence) found and attacked the boat with 3 depth charges causing serious damage to the forward battery.
+During an all-out hunt for U-134 an American Ventura aircraft (pilot John C. Lawrence) found the boat and dropped three depth charges, causing serious damage to the forward batteries.
 (Sources: Blair, vol 2, page 365)

 21 Aug 1943

-The boat was attacked by Wildcat and Avenger aircraft from the escort-carrier USS Croatan escorting convoy UGS 14.
-The boat escaped.
+The boat was attacked by Wildcat and Avenger aircraft from the escort carrier USS Croatan, escorting convoy UGS 14 in the Atlantic west of Portugal.
+The boat escaped unharmed.
 (Sources: Blair, vol 2, page 395)

 4 recorded attacks on this boat.